 RIPTA, as the direct recipient of Rhode Island's Section 5339 funds, provides a 20% local match through its general operating funds.
-Should Section 5339 funds be used for any of the following exceptions, the local match will be adjusted accordingly: (1) 15% local match for acquisition of vehicles for purposes of complying with or maintaining compliance with the Americans with Disabilities Act, (2) 10% local match for acquiring vehicle-related equipment or facilities, including clean fuel or alternative fuel vehicle- related equipment or facilities, for purposes of complying or maintaining compliance with the Clean Air Act or Americans with Disabilities Act, or (3) 10% local match for selected projects related to enhancing integration of bicycle mobility and public transportation, such as providing bicycle parking facilities at public transportation facilities or installing equipment for transporting bicycles on public transportation vehicles.
+Should Section 5339 funds be used for any of the following exceptions, the local match will be adjusted accordingly: (1) 15% local match for acquisition of vehicles for purposes of complying with or maintaining compliance with the Americans with Disabilities Act, (2) 10% local match for acquiring vehicle-related equipment or facilities, including clean fuel or alternative fuel vehicle-related equipment or facilities, for purposes of complying or maintaining compliance with the Clean Air Act or Americans with Disabilities Act, or (3) 10% local match for selected projects related to enhancing integration of bicycle mobility and public transportation, such as providing bicycle parking facilities at public transportation facilities or installing equipment for transporting bicycles on public transportation vehicles.

-Should it be determined, at a later date, to invite the participation of subrecipients, a policy regarding local match requirements would be developed consistent with the requirements of FTA program circular 5100.1.
+Should it be determined, at a later date, to invite the participation of subrecipients, a policy regarding local match requirements would be developed consistent with the requirements of FTA bus and bus facilities program circular 5100.1.
 Subrecipients would be responsible for providing match and demonstrating availability of financial resources to pay for expenses in advance of reimbursement from FTA.

 As noted above, RIPTA invests Rhode Island's Section 5339 funds as an extension of its core Section 5307 funding, opting not to pass funds through to subrecipients but to directly invest in RIPTA-managed capital improvement projects.
-Should it be determined, at a future date, that Section 5339 funds should be invested in a different manner, a selection process and criteria will be identified and presented in an update to this State Management Plan.
-Whether formula, discretionary, or performance-based, a rationale for the selection process will be presented in the plan update.
+Should it be determined, at a future date, that Section 5339 funds should be invested in a different manner, RIPTA shall develop a selection process and establish criteria that will be consistent with FTA guidelines.